kcappieg/safari/Prototype/combat-engine_docs.md

 ####Static Properties

-* `battlefieldTypes` - `object` Each property is a different type of battlefield complete with `PIXI.Texture` background textures, a list of every terrain type possibly found on the battlefield, and a function which is invoked for every hex space determining which terrain types are present on it.
+* `battlefieldTypes` - `object` Each property is a different type of battlefield complete with `PIXI.Texture` background texture, color for grid lines, a list of every terrain type possibly found on the battlefield, and a function which is invoked for every hex space determining which terrain types are present on it.

 #####Enums

-Below properties are enums (integers) for different characteristics characters can have
+Below properties are enums (`symbol`) for different characteristics characters can have

 * `MELEE`
 * `RANGED`